Catherine804/TheMCS/README.md

-# SheepTrack
+# Sheep Track

 > **Virtual Pet Productivity Tracker App**
 Helping people accomplish their goals with a virtual pet.
 ---

 ## Overview
-**SheepTrack** is a productivity app that motivates users to complete daily goals by caring for a virtual sheep.
+**Sheep Track** is a productivity app that motivates users to complete daily goals by caring for a virtual sheep.
 The sheep's mood and health reflect the user's progress: it is happy when goals are completed and sick when goals are missed.

 ---